Sensitivity of intracavity filtering schemes for detecting gravitational waves: Introduction

-Here we consider a new scheme in which we place the optical filters inside the signal recycling cavity, formed by the cavity input test masses (ITMs) and the signal recycling mirror (SRM), and which we referred as an intra-cavity filtering scheme.
-Fig.\,\ref{fig:configuration} schematically illustrates the configuration of a generic intra-cavity filtering scheme.
+Here we consider a new scheme in which we place the optical filters inside the signal-recycling cavity, formed by the cavity input test masses (ITMs) and the signal-recycling mirror (SRM), and which we referred as an intracavity filtering scheme.
+Figure \ref{fig:configuration} schematically illustrates the configuration of a generic intracavity filtering scheme.
 The sideband fields are coherently fed back to the main interferometer.
 In some sense, this is one example of coherent feedback that has been extensively discussed in the quantum optics and control communities\,\cite{Gough2007,Mabuchi2008,Kerckhoff2010,Hamerly2012}.
 Depending on the choices of optical filters, different interferometer responses and sensitivities can be obtained.
 We will not exhaust all the possibilities, and only focus on the following three cases that have clear motivations.

 Our first consideration is motivated by the frequency-dependent readout scheme considered by Kimble \textit{et al}~\cite{Kimble02}.
-Ideally, two filter cavities are able to completely cancel the radiation pressure noise for Advanced LIGO.
-We investigate whether an intra-cavity filtering scheme with only one filter cavity can provide the same radiation pressure noise cancellation or not.
-The answer turns out to be yes, but at a price of poorer sensitivity compared with frequency-dependent readout as shown in Section\,\ref{sec:caseI}.
+Ideally, two filter cavities are able to completely cancel the radiation-pressure noise for Advanced LIGO.
+We investigate whether an intracavity filtering scheme with only one filter cavity can provide the same radiation-pressure noise cancellation or not.
+The answer turns out to be yes, but at a price of poorer sensitivity compared with frequency-dependent readout as shown in Sec.\,\ref{sec:caseI}.

-Motivated by the speed meter scheme with a sloshing cavity proposed by Purdue and Chen\,\cite{Purdue02}, we investigate a scheme of using the intra-cavity filtering to create a speed meter.
+Motivated by the speed-meter scheme with a sloshing cavity proposed by Purdue and Chen\,\cite{Purdue02}, we investigate a scheme of using the intracavity filtering to create a speed meter.
 The scheme is similar to the sloshing speed meter but without the resonant-sideband-extraction (RSE) mirror.
-Interestingly, we find that the characteristic frequency $\omega_s$ for the speed response is given by the geometric mean of the arm cavity bandwidth and the sloshing cavity bandwidth.
-This, as we will show in Section\,\ref{sec:caseII}, relieves the stringent requirement on the sloshing cavity bandwidth in the original design proposed in~\cite{Purdue02}.
+Interestingly, we find that the characteristic frequency $\omega_s$ for the speed response is given by the geometric mean of the arm cavity bandwidth and the sloshing-cavity bandwidth.
+This, as we will show in Sec.\,\ref{sec:caseII}, relieves the stringent requirement on the sloshing-cavity bandwidth in the original design proposed in~\cite{Purdue02}.